keystonejs/keystone/packages/auth-password/README.md

 <!--[meta]
 section: api
 subSection: authentication-strategies
-title: Password Auth Strategy
+title: Password auth strategy
 order: 1
 [meta]-->

-# Password Auth Strategy
+# Password auth strategy

-Authenticates party (often a user) based on their presentation of a credential pair.
+Authenticates a party (often a user) based on their presentation of a credential pair.
 The credential pair consists of an identifier and a secret (often an email address and password).

-### Usage
+## Usage

 Assuming a list of users such as: